macnothi/learn-nodeMCU/README.md

 Project goals

 Step 1
-- learn using nodeMCU (ESP8266 WiFi SoC) with Lua
+- learn using NodeMCU (ESP8266 WiFi SoC) with Lua
 - Use NodeMCU to read sensor data (temperature, humidity)
 - Visualization of sensor data on I2C bus display
 - connect NodeMCU to local wifi (station mode)